junxit/us-congress-bills-115/metadata.md

 - 2017-02-03 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 221 - 191 (Roll no. 78).(text of measure as passed: CR H951)
 - 2017-02-03 — Received in the Senate.
 - 2017-02-03 — The previous question was ordered pursuant to the rule.
+- 2017-05-10 — Motion to proceed to consideration of measure made in Senate.
+(CR S2851)
+- 2017-05-10 — Motion to proceed to consideration of measure rejected in Senate by Yea-Nay Vote.
+49 - 51.
+Record Vote Number: 125.
+- 2018-01-04 — Read twice and referred to the Committee on Energy and Natural Resources.